tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 # Thesis Ideas

-- In *The Best We Could Do*, Thi Bui directly grapples with the conflict of truth both in an objective representation of the Vietnam war — through the conflicting evidence of the "approved" American story and her own family's past ex — and understanding her own connection and beliefs on the issue.
+- In *The Best We Could Do*, Thi Bui directly grapples with the conflict of truth both in an objective representation of the Vietnam war — through the conflicting evidence of the "approved" American story and her own family's past experience and stories — and understanding her own connection and beliefs on the issue through the theme of childbirth and the .

 # Evidence Ideas